ajpung/raven/docs/developer-guide.md

 about the weather and status of certain API requests.
 Weather codes can be found in the [Weather Codes Guide](./weather-codes.md), and HTTP response codes can be found in the [HTTP Codes Guide](./http-codes.md).

-See our <a href="units.html">Units Reference</a> for details about measurement units.

-For weather code information, check the <a href="weather-codes.html">Weather Codes documentation</a>.

-HTTP status codes are described in the <a href="http-codes.html">HTTP Response Codes</a> reference.